Contact Information

 Research Interests

 I whole-heartedly believe that majority, if not all, abnormal psychological conditions can be explained and detected by changes in biological processes in the brain.
 Drug addiction is one of the psychological disorders that I wanted to study.
 It is a critical issue especially in teenagers and young adults experimenting with new life choices.
-Besides drug addiction, I have a broad interest in the neurobiological basis of other psychological disorders as well.
-In fact, I studied Schizophrenia in my previous lab for three years, using both biochemical and behavioral techniques on mice with genetic knockout of a protein in the Arc signaling hub.
+Besides drug addiction, I have a broad interest in the neurobiological basis of other psychological disorders as well, such as autism, bipolar disorder, schizophrenia, etc. In fact, I studied schizophrenia for three years in my previous lab, using both biochemical (e.g. Western blot) and behavioral techniques (e.g. open field, social interaction, Morris' water maze) on mice with genetic knockout of a protein in the Arc signaling hub.

 Research Description

-My current project in Dr. Gulley’s lab investigates the combined effects of two drugs – alcohol and THC (main active component in marijuana) – in rats undergoing puberty, to model the influence on memory and metabolic functions in humans.
-I am responsible for examining the changes in neuronal firing patterns in brain slices, to relate behavioral deficits to neurobiological manifestations.
+My current project in Dr. Gulley’s lab investigates the combined effects of two drugs – alcohol and THC (the main active component in marijuana) – in rats undergoing puberty, to model the influence on memory and metabolic functions in humans.
+I am mainly responsible for examining the changes in neuronal firing patterns in brain slices, to relate behavioral deficits to neurobiological manifestations.
+Additionally, I am coordinating with four undergrads and two lab technicians to administer drugs to adolescent rats.